Affiliate links on Android Authority may earn us a commission. Learn more.

 The Apple Watch Ultra represents the company’s first real foray into the adventure market.
 With an oversized, titanium build, a beefed-up Digital Crown, a 49mm flat sapphire glass lens, and a fluorescent orange Action button, this is Apple’s biggest departure from the sleek design users have come to know.
 However, where the watch perhaps wanes in elegance, it absolutely gains in display and durability.
 Built to last in more ways than one, the watch also delivers an estimated 36 hours of juice per charge, with a Low Power mode that will eke out an additional 24 hours.

 To tempt athletes and outdoor enthusiasts, the single-size device packs all the best of Apple’s ecosystem.
 Under the very durable exterior lives an electrocardiogram (ECG), blood oxygen (SpO2) monitor, heart rate sensor, fall and Crash Detection capabilities, and a temperature sensor for detailed menstrual cycle and sleep tracking.
-If you find yourself in a jam on the trail, the Ultra also houses a dual speaker that can broadcast an alert siren that can be heard up to 180 meters away.
+If you find yourself in a jam on the trail, the Ultra also houses a dual speaker for broadcasting an alert siren that can be heard up to 180 meters away.
 Meanwhile, the new dual-band GPS aims to keep you from getting lost in the first place.

 Where the Apple Watch Ultra wanes in elegance, it absolutely gains in the display and overall durability.